 Thank you for being our patient.
 We value your trust and loyalty and appreciate you for making the Arthur A. Dugoni School of Dentistry your dental home.

 - Emergency services are first-come, first-served based on availability.
 Please note that the wait time to be seen in emergency can be prolonged due to the nature of emergencies presenting.
 The Emergency Clinic is located on the 2nd floor in clinic 2D.
-Emergency hours are from 9 a.m. to 5 p.m., with no patients seen between 1 p.m. and 2 p.m.
-Patients who wish to be seen in the Emergency Clinic can arrive at 8 a.m. or 1 p.m. for registration.
-Please note that in order to provide adequate time for appropriate care, patient intake will close at 3 p.m.
+Emergency hours are from 9:00 am to 5:00 pm, with no patients seen between 1:00 pm and 2:00 pm.
+We begin registering for Emergency appointments at 8:00 am and 1:00 pm.
+However, patients are advised to arrive earlier than these registration times to get in line, as we have limited appointments available and they fill up quickly.
+Please note that in order to provide adequate time for appropriate care, patient intake will close at 3:00 pm.
 There is no guarantee that you will be seen in Emergency if you show up, as we only have a limited number of slots available each session.

 - If you are already a patient of the school, in active treatment, with an assigned student dentist, please contact your student dentist to arrange an emergency visit.

 - Patients who have already been screened but not accepted as patients of the school because their required treatment was too complex and beyond the scope of dental students' ability, are not eligible for dental school emergency services.

 - We cannot guarantee same-day availability but will make every effort to accommodate your needs.
 Please note that some root canals may be too complex for our dental students and you may be referred to an outside provider.

 - Please see Fees and Payment Plans below.

 Currently, all clinics are open for their normal schedules.

 - Nov 23-24 – All clinics closed, no appointments and no ER services